amiller8045/osticket-prereqs/README.md

 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

-osTicket is an example of a system a company may use to keep track of issues and resolutions to those issues related products or services provided by that company.
+osTicket is an open-source help desk ticketing system used to keep track of issues and the resolutions to those issues as they relate products or services.